Masterarbeiten

 • Am Lehrstuhl: Elektronische Version der Abschlussarbeit als Word und PDF sowie Rohdaten und Analysedateien (z.B.
 SPSS- oder NVivo-Dateien).

-Available Topics for the winter semester 2024
+Available Topics for the summer semester 2025

 Starting Literature: